andreapergetti/trillian_personality/README.md

 --proto_path=. --python_out=. \
 --grpc_python_out=. sigpb.proto
 ```
-Afterwards, you can download the jupyter-notebook file in this repository, to see examples of use of the API.
+Afterwards, you can run the using_api.ipynb notebook in this repository, to see examples of use of the API.

+## Trillian Personality
+The personality want to simulate an Authorization server, which can authorize a client to access a server by generating a JSON Web Token with specific information, and a Trillian server, that can decode the JWT and log the information extracted in a Merkle Tree.
+The class and the methods of this personality are in the authorization_log.py module.
+You can watch an example of use of this module in the personality.ipynb notebook.